 4. Ensure you have effective governance in place.

+Governance is a critical element for any change management project.
 Establishing standards, structures and security before you start will set the scene for success and make it easier to manage your citizen development framework down the road.

 - Why are citizen development tools important?
 (Hint: the goal you defined in step two will help you paint this picture).